leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 to get an idea on how it evolved.

 According to `cloc`, it has ~5k Java files, summing ~400k lines of code.
-That's a lot of code, and I'm not even counting other kinds of source files (like SQL, templates, etc).
+That's a lot of code and I'm not even counting other kinds of source files (like SQL, templates, etc).
-In an attempt of remove useless Java code, I had the idea of running the [JaCoCo][] agent in a production server for some time, and try to generate the reports.
+In an attempt to remove useless Java code, I had the idea of running the [JaCoCo][] agent agent in production server for a while to generate the coverage reports.

 [@Marcos]: https://github.com/marcos
 [slides]: https://pt.slideshare.net/marcoswp3x/tdc-2015-java-from-old-school-to-moder-art